pabloturati/devices-clientapp/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-#### `npm eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Continuous Deployment

 ### Production pipelines
 Continuous deployment uses [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) for integration and testing using Github.

 Visit [this link](https://dev.azure.com/pabloturati/devices-clientapp/_build?definitionId=2) to see the project pipelines.

-## Learn More about `create-react-app`

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment